-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS (unaudited)

-(unaudited)

-Net cash used in investing activities related to the acquisition of capital expenditures for property and equipment was \$71,000 for the first three months of 2004 compared with \$36,000 for the same period in 2003.
-We are managing our capital expenditure spending in light of the current level of sales.
-Should sales increase in 2004, we would anticipate increased capital spending.
-Additionally, capital expenditures may be incurred depending on the ultimate disposition of our Cincinnati property.
-However, we are continuing discussions with a potential purchaser for the sale of the property.

-Financing activities provided cash of \$506,000 during the first three months of 2004 compared with cash provided of \$906,000 during the same period of 2003.
-Current year and 2003 financing activities included net borrowings under the bank credit facility.
+Financing activities provided cash of \$1,051,000 during the first six months of 2004 compared with cash used in financing activities of \$355,000 during the same period of 2003.
+Current year financing activities included net borrowings and issuance of common stock under our employee stock purchase plan, and 2003 financing activities included repayments under the bank credit facility.
 In November 2003, we accepted an offer to sell our Cincinnati property with a contemplated closing date of May 1, 2004 subject to various contingencies.
 The agreement was terminated due to the purchaser failing to close in accordance with the terms of the agreement.
-However, we are continuing discussions with a potential purchaser for the sale of the property.
+In August 2004, the agreement was amended providing an option to the potential purchaser to acquire the property until November 2004 in exchange for \$100,000 (which will be held in escrow until certain contingencies are satisfied).